Usage

 Distilled lessons are fetched fresh from the server at session start and injected into your agent’s context automatically — via system-prompt injection for Hermes, the before_agent_start hook for OpenClaw, and the CC SessionStart hook for Claude Code.
 No file writes.
 No manual steps.

-npx @gamaze/hicortex nightly to execute the pipeline immediately without waiting for the scheduled run.
+npx @gamaze/hicortex nightly to execute the full pipeline immediately without waiting for the scheduled slots. hicortex nightly --capture-only runs capture without consolidation; hicortex nightly --dry-run previews without changes.

 Backfill commands